 Using an ABS sensor test tool can help diagnose issues with the ABS system.
 It connects to the vehicle’s computer and can provide real-time data about the sensor’s performance.
 There are several types of ABS sensor test tools available.
 Including multimeters and oscilloscopes.
 These tools can help you diagnose various issues, from faulty sensors to wiring problems.
 If you’re experiencing ABS system issues, an ABS sensor test tool can help you quickly identify the problem and safely get your vehicle back on the road.

-Test Wheel Speed Sensor with Multimeter
+How to Test ABS Sensor with Multimeter

 - Use a multimeter to test the resistance of the sensor.
 Set the multimeter to the resistance setting, and touch the leads to the sensor’s terminals.